Negotiation can be a great skill

 Tolerates denials as a prerequisite to resolving unwanted negotiations

 Aside from the negotiation, does your child display other unwanted behaviors when denied his/her requests?
 Tantrum?
 Whine?
 Go take the thing anyway when no one is looking?
 The more important skill to teach may be how to tolerate when s/he is told “no”!
 Or how to tolerate when things don’t go his/her way.
 Not sure how to teach that?
-Request your complimentary, 30-minute phone consultation today!
+Schedule your introductory, assessment phone consultation today!

 I reserve the right to change my mind!